 Description and content Unit 1 The focus of this unit is dramatic storytelling .
 Students engage with the skills, techniques, processes and conventions of dramatic storytelling.
 Students view, read and explore relevant drama works and texts using scripts and/or script excerpts from Australian and/or world sources.
-Content: Voice techniques, movement techniques, warm-up exercises for safe and effective use of voice and movement, drama processes and the elements of drama, drama forms and styles, contextual knowledge, production and performance.
-Unit 2 The focus for this unit is drama performance events for an audience other than their class members.
+Content: Drama language: voice and movement, drama processes and the elements of drama, drama forms and styles; contextual knowledge: drama conventions, values, forces and drama practice; production and performance: spaces of performances, design and technologies, management skills and processes; oral and written communication Unit 2 The focus for this unit is drama performance events for an audience other than their class members.
 In participating in a drama performance event, students work independently and in teams.
 They apply the creative process of devising and of interpreting Australian and/or world sources to produce drama that is collaborative and makes meaning.
-Content: Drama language, voice and movement, drama process, elements of drama, drama forms and styles, contextual knowledge, drama conventions, values, forces and drama practice, production and performance, design and technologies, management skills and processes.
+Content: Drama language: voice and movement, drama processes and the elements of drama, drama forms and styles; contextual knowledge: drama conventions, values, forces and drama practice; production and performance: spaces of performances, design and technologies, management skills and processes; oral and written communication

-Performance/Production

-• Response (30%)
+- Performance/Production (70%) - Response (30%)

-• GEDRA
+GEDRA